 Another reporting requirement relates to your organization’s yearly Form 990 filing.
 If total proceeds from the raffle are in excess of $15,000, your organization will need to file Schedule G, Part II with the Form 990.
 Schedule G, Part II discloses the financial details of a tax-exempt organization’s fundraising event activities.
 Since this information is separately disclosed in the 990, it is important to maintain accurate and detailed records of any fundraising event your organization hosts.

 It should be noted that there are other nuances and also exceptions to most of the items outlined above.
 Additionally, other tax reporting requirements may exist depending on the event or the type(s) of winners involved.
-For additional information on the more particular tax filing nuances of raffle or other gaming events, please consult your BNN tax advisor.
+For additional information on the more particular tax filing nuances of raffle or other gaming events, call your BNN tax advisor at 800.244.7444.